-During the year under review, the Auditors have not reported any instances of frauds committed in the Company by its Officers or Employees to the Audit Committee under section 143(12) of the Companies Act, 2013, details of which needs to be mentioned in this Report.
+During the year under review, the Auditors have not reported any instances of frauds committed in the Company by its Officers or Employees to the Audit Committee under section 143(12) of the Companies Act, 2013.

-MATERIAL CHANGES & COMMITMENT AFFECTING THE FINANCIAL POSITION OF THE EXCHANGE:
+MATERIAL CHANGES & COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE EXCHANGE:

-There have been no material changes and commitments affecting the financial position of the Exchange which have occurred between the end of the financial year to which the financial statements relate and to the date of the report.
+There have been no material changes and commitments affecting the financial position of the Exchange which have occurred between the end of the financial year to which the financial statements relate and the date of the report.